 Congress likely to allot 20-25 seats to Hardik Patel’s outfit in Phase 1 of Gujarat polls: Reports

-Party Vice President Rahul Gandhi is reportedly willing to consider fielding at least 50 candidates from the community.

-The Congress on Friday approved the names of 80 candidates for the first phase of the Gujarat Assembly elections that will be held on December 9, the Hindustan Times reported.
+The Congress on Friday approved the names of 80 candidates for the first phase of the Gujarat Assembly elections that will be held on December 9, the Hindustan Timesreported.
 The party is likely to announce the names of its candidates by November 16, The Hindu reported.

 During its central election committee meeting, the party also earmarked 20-25 seats for the Hardik Patel-led Patidar Anamat Andolan Samiti.
 Patel was supposed to forward to the Congress his list of candidates by Thursday, but it did not arrive by the time the Congress panel met.
 Patel is now expected to send his list in a few days after which the Congress will finalise the names.